Request for Proposals from University of Chicago Faculty

 Grant Period: January 1, 2019 - March 31, 2020

 The TCD is seeking applications for research on economics and growth, broadly defined, with policy implications.
-Projects in the energy, environment, health, water and sanitation, and development economics domains are encouraged.
+Projects on energy, environment, health, water and sanitation, and development economics are encouraged.
 Proposals must involve work in India or analysis of data describing India, although we welcome research producing widely applicable insights.
 Preference will be given to proposals to work whose primary findings will become available within a year.

 As a general rule the TCD will not fund pure laboratory experiments.
 Field evaluations of technology innovations will be considered, but proposals must clearly explain how research outcomes could address well-defined development challenges in India in the short term.
 If you have questions about whether your project fits within these criteria, please contact Nicole Anderson, TCD Director of Programs, at email@example.com.

 Full Research Projects: These grants are for research projects at a mature level of development.
 Not only must the research question be clear, but applicants must also demonstrate a commitment from implementing partners and, where applicable, well-defined instruments and sample size estimates.
 Proposals can also be submitted for funding the continuation or completion of research projects that have already started.
 The total amount awarded to a single project will typically not exceed $300,000.
 Previously funded TCD Pilot Studies may apply for Full Research Project Funding.

 Pilot Studies: These grants are for studies with a clear research question, but for which the design and implementation requires further testing and pilot data.
 The expectation is that these projects will ultimately develop into full-scale research projects.
 The maximum amount awarded for pilot studies is $50,000.